-The United States is the only advanced economy in the world that does not guarantee its workers paid vacation.
-European countries establish legal rights to at least 20 days of paid vacation per year, with legal requirement of 25 and even 30 or more days in some countries.
-Australia and New Zealand both require employers to grant at least 20 vacation days per year; Canada and Japan mandate at least 10 paid days off.
-The gap between paid time off in the United States and the rest of the world is even larger if we include legally mandated paid holidays, where the United States offers none, but most of the rest of the world's rich countries offer between five and 13 paid holidays per year.
+Members of the European Union and other European countries analyzed here all establish a legal right to at least 20 days of paid leave per year, with legal requirement of 25 and even 30 or more days in some countries.
+Australia and New Zealand both require employers to grant at least 20 paid-leave days per year.
+Canada and Japan mandate at least 10 paid days off.
+The United States is the only advanced economy in the world that does not guarantee its workers paid leave.
+The gap between paid time off in the United States and the rest of the world is even larger if we include legally mandated paid public holidays, where the United States offers none, but most of the rest of the world's rich countries offer between five and 13 paid public holidays per year.

-In the absence of government standards, almost one in four Americans have no paid vacation and no paid holidays.
-According to government survey data, the average worker in the private sector in the United States receives only about nine days of paid vacation and about six paid holidays per year: less than the minimum legal standard set in the rest of world's rich economies excluding Japan (which guarantees only 10 paid vacation days and requires no paid holidays).
+In all countries many employers offer, usually as a result of collective agreements, public holiday entitlements over and above statutory minima.
+However, our report emphasizes the important role that government standards play in guaranteeing paid time off.
+In the absence of government standards in the United States, almost one in four workers there has no paid leave and no paid public holidays at all.
+According to U.S. government survey data, the average worker in the U.S. private sector receives only about nine days of paid leave and about six paid public holidays per year, substantially less than the minimum legal standard set in the rest of world's rich economies excluding Japan (which guarantees only 10 paid-leave days and requires no paid public holidays).

-The paid vacation and paid holidays that employers do make available is distributed unequally.
-According to the same government survey data, lower-wage workers are less likely to have any paid vacation (69 percent) than higher-wage workers are (88 percent).
-The same is true for part-timers, who are far less likely to have paid vacations (36 percent) than are full-timers (90 percent).
-The problems of lower-wage and part-time workers are magnified if they are employed in small establishments, where only 70 percent have paid vacations, compared to 86 percent in medium and large establishments.
-Even when lower-wage, part-time, and small-business employees do receive paid vacations, they typically receive far fewer paid days off than higher-wage, full-time, employees in larger establishments.
-For example, the average lower-wage worker (less than \$15 per hour) with a vacation benefit received only 10 days of paid vacations.
-If we look at all workers - those who receive paid vacations and those who don't - the vacation gap between lower-wage and higher-wage workers is even larger: only 7 days for lower-wage workers, compared to 13 days for higher-wage workers.
+Moreover, in the absence of minimum standards, the paid leave and paid public holidays that U.S. employers do make available are distributed unequally.
+According to the same U.S. government survey data, lower-wage workers are less likely to have any paid leave (69 percent) than higher-wage workers (88 percent); part-timers (36 percent) far less likely to have paid leave than full-timers (90 percent); and workers in small establishments (70 percent) are less likely to have paid leave than those in medium and large establishments (86 percent).
+Even when lower-wage, part-time, and small-business employees in the United States do receive paid leave, they typically receive far fewer paid days off than higher-wage, full-time, employees in larger establishments.
+For example, the average lower-wage worker (less than \$15 per hour) with paid leave benefits received only 10 days of paid leave per year in 2005, compared to 14 days of paid leave for higher-wage workers with paid leave.